Nurse Anesthesia

 FMOL Sisters Graduate Scholarship

 In 2018, the DNP-NA program was awarded the FMOL Sisters Graduate Scholarship.
 In 2021, the program was once again awarded the FMOL Sisters Graduate Scholarship for an additional three years.
-The program will receive $80,000 annually from this scholarship.
+The program will receive $90,000 annually from this scholarship.
 The program utilizes these scholarships to allow for expanded clinical rotations in rural and underserved areas where students are supervised by practitioners seasoned in the delivery of rural health care.
 Such rural clinical rotations expose the student learner to the importance of rural health care access, potentially increasing the number of graduates that go on to practice in rural and underserved areas.
 The scholarship money is awarded directly to the DNP-NA student.
 By offering financial assistance via grant funding, the expenses incurred by the student for rural clinical education and experiences can be partially offset.
-All students in the DNP-NA Cohorts that graduated in December 2021 and those projected to graduate in December 2022 have received scholarship funding.

 Additionally, program administration and faculty have been granted endowments, which provide students with state-of-the-art simulation equipment and experiences.
 The Program hosts an annual regional anesthesia workshop by Maverick Medical Education, which offers the students hands-on instruction in ultrasound-guided peripheral nerve blockade and POCUS.
-The DNP-NA program is also home to simulation equipment purchased through endowments, including Intelligent Ultrasound's, Hi-fidelity ultrasound simulators for transesophageal (TEE) and transthoracic echocardiography (TTE), and ORSIM, a portable virtual bronchoscope trainer.
+The Program also uses endowment funding to purchase the Apex Board Review Course, Apex Smart Bank, and virtual attendance at the Apex Board Review Bootcamp.
+The DNP-NA program is also home to simulation equipment purchased through endowments, including Intelligent Ultrasound's, Hi-fidelity ultrasound simulators for transesophageal (TEE) and transthoracic echocardiography (TTE), ORSIM, a portable virtual bronchoscope trainer, and ScanNav Anatomy Peripheral Nerve Block Trainer.

 Nurse Anesthesia Program Accreditation

-Franciscan Missionaries of Our Lady University's Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 10275 W. Higgins Rd., Suite 906, Rosemont, IL 60018-5603 and can be reached at 224-275-9130, via the web at https://www.coacrna.org or by email: accreditation@coacrna.org.
-The program received 10 years of continued accreditation in October of 2018 and is scheduled for its next consideration for continued accreditation in Fall 2028.
-A list of the educational programs accredited by the COA can be located here.
+Franciscan Missionaries of Our Lady University's nurse anesthesia DNP program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 10275 W. Higgins Rd., Suite 906, Rosemont, IL 60018-5603 and can be reached at 224-275-9130, via the web at https://www.coacrna.org or by email: accreditation@coacrna.org.
+The program received ten years of continued accreditation in October of 2018 and is scheduled for its next consideration for continued accreditation in Fall 2028.
+See the list of educational programs accredited by the COA.

 State Board of Nursing Accreditation

-The Franciscan Missionaries of Our Lady University Doctor of Nursing Practice-Nurse Anesthesia program is fully approved by the Louisiana State Board of Nursing (17373 Perkins Road, Baton Rouge, Louisiana 70810, (225) 755-7500, http://www.lsbn.state.la.us/
+The Franciscan Missionaries of Our Lady University Doctor of Nursing Practice-Nurse Anesthesia program is fully approved by the Louisiana State Board of Nursing at 17373 Perkins Road, Baton Rouge, Louisiana 70810, (225) 755-7500.

 Licensure